tiger4589/Xamarin.Forms-CardView/README.md

 # Xamarin.Forms-CardView

+# ATTENTION - ALERT
+This package is not currently under maintenance due to heavy workload on my part.
+If you feel there's an error or bug somewhere and you can fix it, feel free to contribute.
+I'll be more than happy to accept them.
+Thank you.

+---
 A Package to create a CardView using Xamarin.Forms that works on the three platforms (Android, iOS, UWP) It is simple to use in a straight forward fashion.
 You may either use it in C#, or in XAML.